Motuarohia Island Viewing Platform Replacement and access Track Upgrade

 Construction Management

-Motuarohia Island is a significant heritage site which includes archaeological remnants of a significant pa and other important landscape features.
+Motuarohia Island is a significant heritage site which includes archaeological remnants of a major pā and other important landscape features.
 This project provides better public access, protection of archaeological features, and ensures the safety of the expected visitors to the site.
+The design approach carefully minimised disturbance to archaeology, including re-use of existing piles and limiting the installation of new foundations where possible.

-Frame Group designed the upgrade of approximately 390m of existing walking track and steps leading to a new summit platform which was configured to utilise the original platform foundations, thus minimising archaeological impact, whilst providing a larger more spectacular viewing point for visitors.
-Work was completed in time for the Tuia 250 commemoration (250th Anniversary of Captain James Cook’s first arrival to New Zealand).
-Captain Cooks ship the Endeavour anchored near Motuarohia in 1769.
-The platform has been designed to emulate traditional maori waka design as well as features of the Endeavour.
+Frame Group designed the upgrade of approximately 390m of existing walking track and steps leading to a new summit platform which was configured to utilise the original platform foundations, thus minimising archaeological impact, whilst providing a larger, more dramatic viewing point for visitors.
+The track alignment was carefully arranged to provide safer access up the steep hillside for a wide range of visitor capabilities, while protecting users from hazardous cliff edges and exposed areas.